 Some British politicians suffer from an imperial reflex, however.
 For them, Britain lies at the centre of the world.
 We only have to state our aims and other countries will be generous enough to help us achieve them.

 The British have never really accepted the fact that their Empire is gone and that they are now just another European nation, neither particularly rich nor powerful when compared to France and Germany.

-The only glimmer of light I can see in this Brexit business is that the consequences are likely to be so bad that it may effect some kind of political change for the better in the long run.
+There's only one glimmer of light I can see in this whole Brexit business: The consequences are likely to be so bad that it may effect some kind of political change for the better in the long run.